 Find out what to do if your rental car breaks down and needs to be towed to a repair shop or car rental office.

 Look to see if your rental car has a spare tire and, if it does, whether it is a small "doughnut" tire or a full-size spare.
-If there is no spare, find out what you should do if you get a flat tire.
+If there is no spare, ask what you should do if you get a flat tire.

 Tip: Ask about the specific roads you plan to travel.
-In New York, for example, the state parkway system has a contract with a towing company; all vehicles that break down on a parkway must be towed by this company.
-This means that if you have a problem with your rental car, you could be asked to pay for the contracted towing company to move your car off the parkway, and you would then need to request and wait for a second tow truck to take the car to a nearby airport or rental office so it can be exchanged for a different car.
+In New York, for example, the state parkway system has a contract with a towing company.
+All vehicles that break down on a parkway must be towed by this company.
+This means that if you have a problem with your rental car, you could be asked to pay for the contracted towing company to move your car off the parkway; you would then need to request a second tow truck to take the car to a nearby airport or rental office so you can exchange it for a different car.